 - Most employers require a DBS certificate that was issued no more than 12 months ago.
 The update service allows a future employer to check that the certificate remains current.

-- For more information on how to subscribe to the DBS update service, click here.
+- More information on the DBS update service.

 - Give your references a quick call to speed up the vetting process, especially if you are registering with multiple agencies.
 Let them know which company will be contacting them and whether it will be by phone or email.